Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Reduction

 The advantage of the “Wise” pattern technique is that it is a simpler technique with few complications and consistent results.
 It also allows for more skin removal in cases of severe breast enlargement.
 The main disadvantage is the lower horizontal scar and some risk of bottoming out in the long term.

 General complications can occur with any surgery.
 Cosmetic surgery is usually a safe surgery performed on healthy patients and, as all surgeries go, is with low risk.
-What we do to even lower the risk of complications is to operate at a first class hospital, with board certified anesthesiologists and nurses.
+What we do to even lower the risk of complications is to operate at a first class surgery center, with board certified anesthesiologists and nurses.
 To avoid post-operative complications, we advocate early mobilization –patients seen in our office one or two days after surgery- and active participation in their own post-operative care.
 When we create a partnership, the results invariably improve.